Boarding School Visits 101

 Do they have the specific academic courses you want?

-Hopefully, the schools which you are visiting earned a place on your shortlist because they have most of the things you wanted.
+Hopefully, the schools you visit earn a place on your shortlist because they offer most of what you want.
 But when you visit, ask about the courses you really want your child to take.
-Sometimes courses will not be taught depending on staffing and scheduling issues.
-This question is particularly relevant if your child already demonstrates above-average interest and competence in a specific subject.
+Sometimes, classes will not be taught due to staffing and scheduling issues.
+This question is particularly relevant if your child already demonstrates above-average interest and competence in a subject.
 She will not be happy if she is held back.

 Ideally, your child will be able to explore several subjects in depth.
 That will help her begin to refine her career objectives.
 No, it is not too early to be thinking about careers.
-The old approach was to just let her get into college where she could find herself.
+The old approach was letting her get into college where she could find herself.
 That approach is not strategic enough in today's job market.
 Encourage her to set some goals and shoot for them.
-In eight or nine years she will be glad she did.
+In eight or nine years, she will be glad she did.

 Do they have the specific athletic programs you want?

-Use the same sort of line of questioning when it comes to the schools' sports programs as you used for academics.
-Confirm that the sports which she really enjoys and wants to play are offered at the appropriate level for her needs.
+Use the same line of questioning regarding the schools' sports programs as you used for academics.
+Confirm that the sports she enjoys and wants to play are offered at the appropriate level for her needs.
 If she needs advanced coaching, confirm that she will be able to have that and that she will be able to fit it into her schedule.

 Do they have the specific extracurricular activities you want?

 Extracurricular activities are not frills or even extras.
-They are activities that emphasize teamwork, character development, and socialization in so many special ways.
+They emphasize teamwork, character development, and socialization in many special ways.
 All contribute to your child's development.
-But make sure that the activities which she knows and loves are indeed a part of a school's program.
+But make sure that the activities she knows and loves are indeed part of a school's program.

 What about religious observances?

 If your family is not particularly observant and you are considering a school that has chapel regularly, make sure you are comfortable with that.
-Many boarding schools are non-denominational.
-Others belong to a particular faith.
+Many boarding schools are non-denominational, while others belong to a particular faith.

 What about medical emergencies?

 Are there trained/qualified staff on duty 24/7?
 How close is the nearest hospital?
 I am not trying to scare you.
-Just making sure that you know how emergencies will be handled when you are two or three hours away by plane.
+I am just making sure that you know how emergencies will be handled when you are two or three hours away by plane.

 If anything else comes to mind, ask about it.
-Most boarding schools are only too willing to answer your questions in order to proceed to the next stage of the admissions process which is the application.
-The visit will cement your final decision into place.
+Most boarding schools are only too willing to answer your questions to proceed to the next stage of the admissions process, which is the application.
+The visit will cement your final decision.

-By now I hope you have a very clear understanding of the importance of physically visiting schools on your shortlist wherever and whenever possible.
-Don't leave this important step out.
+By now, I hope you understand the importance of physically visiting schools on your shortlist wherever and whenever possible.
+Don't leave this vital step out.

 Questions?
 Contact us on Facebook. @boardingschoolreview